Claas: Growth period

 At the same time as the 1000th combine harvester was built in 1942, development of the CLAAS SUPER began.
+Production was interrupted as Claas began to build military equipment for the Nazi administration and employed 336 forced laborers.
+This stopped when August Claas was arrested by allied forces in early 1945.
+The Claas company contributed 500.000 DM to a compensation fund in 2001.

-This came onto the market in 1946.
+After WW2 Claas took up agricultural production again and the CLAAS SUPER came onto the market in 1946.
 By the end of production in 1978, more than 65,000 units had been produced by this combine harvester family.

 In 1956 a new factory was established in Paderborn.
-This was now the third location besides the plant in Harsewinkel and the Christopherus-Hütte in Gütersloh-Blankenhagen, which was built in 1948.
+This was now the third location besides the plant in Harsewinkel and the Christophorus-Hütte in Gütersloh-Blankenhagen, which was built in 1948.
 In 1961, the new CLAAS baler factory in Metz (France) was added, which has been operating under the name Usines Claas France S.A. since 1969.

 Helmut Claas, the son of August Claas, became managing director for Engineering in 1962.
 By then CLAAS was already the No. 1 combine harvester manufacturer in Europe.
 1969 saw the takeover of Josef Bautz AG in Saulgau with a factory for forage harvesting machinery.
 One year later, the Speiser company from Göppingen, which specialised in forage harvesting technology.
 The company continued to grow steadily and presented new products for forage harvesting such as mowers, tedders, windrowers, loader wagons and trailed forage harvesters.

 In 1978 Helmut Claas took over as chairman of the management board.

 Establishment as a global agricultural technology company

 Since the 1990s, the company has strengthened its international presence in non-European countries.
-New production and sales locations were established in India (1989), the US (1999), Russia (2005), China (2012/2014) and South America, among others.
+New production and sales locations were established in India (1993), the US (1999), Russia (2005), China (2012/2014) and South America, among others.
 With the acquisition of a majority stake in Renault Agriculture in 2003, CLAAS expanded its product range to include standard tractors.
 On 11 February 2003, the 400,000th combine harvester left the production line at the main plant in Harsewinkel.

 In 2011 the LEXION 770 set a Guinness World Record with 675.84 tonnes of grain harvested in eight hours.

 With the construction of the new development center for electronics in Dissen, Lower Saxony, CLAAS set the course for another important future field in 2017: the digitalization of agriculture.

-Since 1 October 2019 the company has been led by CEO Thomas Böck.
+Since 1 April 2023, the company has been led by Jan-Hendrik Mohr.